The Problem

 The Short Version

-Honcho is a content engine that indexes large collections of documents—research archives, institutional publications, news corpora, internal knowledge bases—and makes them searchable and accessible to AI assistants.
+Honcho is a content intelligence platform that indexes large collections of documents—research archives, institutional publications, news corpora, internal knowledge bases—and makes them searchable and accessible to AI assistants.
 Import tens of thousands of articles from a CMS, bulk-load a document archive, or crawl hundreds of feeds over time.
 Everything lands in the same full-text index.

 What makes it powerful is what happens next.
 Connect Honcho to Claude or another AI assistant, and the entire corpus becomes conversational.
 Ask “how have expert views on China’s economy evolved over the past decade?” and the AI synthesizes across thousands of indexed documents—threading together analysis, tracking how positions shifted, surfacing connections that no keyword search would find.
+Combine results from your library with live web content to compare, verify, and fill gaps.

 Honcho is also a persistence layer for AI workflows.
 Agent apps that summarize articles, monitor topics, or produce analysis can write their output back to Honcho, where it becomes searchable alongside everything else.
 The content you curate and the content your tools produce all live in one place.